 For homeowners, conventional generators are typically preferred because they can get pretty massive, have large fuel tanks, and run for a very long time.

-For detailing on the other hand, you really don’t need something that takes up a lot of space (if you don’t have it).
-Since you will probably be using a generator for 30 minutes to an hour at a time, an inverter generator is usually a solid choice for most.
+For detailing, on the other hand, you don’t need something that takes up a lot of space (if you don’t have it).
+Since you will probably use your generator for 30 minutes to an hour at a time, an inverter generator should fit the bill; especially if you don’t need to pump water or power lots of tools.

 Honda is one of the most dependable lines of inverter generators you can buy in the detailing community; they’re also loved by news crews and other organizations for this reason.

-These run super quiet, are really eco-friendly, and can run 4-9 hours on a single tank.
+These run super quiet and can run 4-9 hours on a single tank.
 Without getting too technical, they convert AC to DC ( and back to AC), using magnets and technology that makes them run cleaner.

 Benefits of inverter generators